 Jonah crab (Cancer borealis) are distributed in the waters of the Northwest Atlantic Ocean primarily from Newfoundland, Canada to Florida.
 The life cycle of Jonah crab is poorly described and what is known is largely compiled from a patchwork of studies.
 Female crab are believed to move nearshore during the late spring and summer and then return offshore in the fall and winter.
-Motivations for this inshore migration are unknown, but maturation, spawning, and molting have all been postulated.
+The reasons for this inshore migration are unknown, but maturation, spawning and molting have all been postulated.
 Due to the lack of a widespread and well-developed aging method for crustaceans, the age and growth of Jonah crab is poorly described.
-It is postulated that the size of maturity for Jonah crab in U.S. waters is between 4” and 5” based off of studies on the Scotian Shelf and Virginia.
-Like other Cancer crab species, Jonah crab consume a variety of prey including snails, arthropods, algae, mussels, and polychaetes.
+It is theorized that the size of maturity for Jonah crab in U.S. waters is between 4” and 5” based off of studies on the Scotian Shelf and Virginia.
+Like other Cancer crab species, Jonah crab consume a variety of prey including snails, arthropods, algae, mussels and polychaetes.

-The Jonah crab fishery has experienced a rapid increase in landings and value over the last 15 years.
-In the early 2000s, landings were roughly 2.6 million pounds and the fishery was valued at $1.5 million.
-By 2014, landings increased to over 17 million pounds with a value exceeding $12 million.
-It is believed that this rapid increase in landings are the result of an increase in demand as well as the poor condition of the Southern New England lobster stock, which has prompted fishermen to supplement their income with Jonah crab.
-Landings predominately come from Massachusetts (~70%) and Rhode Island (~25%) with the vast majority of Jonah crabs being caught in traps and pots.
+While once considered bycatch in the lobster fishery, Jonah crab has experienced a rapid increase in landings and value over the last 15 years.
+Since the early 2000s, landings have increased by 650%, with over 17 million pounds landed in 2014.
+The rapid increase in landings can be attributed to a number of factors, including a decrease in the abundance of Southern New England lobsters, causing fishermen to supplement their income with Jonah crab, and an increase in the price of other crab (such as Dungeness), creating a substitute market for Jonah crab.
+Landings predominately come from Massachusetts (~70%) and Rhode Island (~25%) with the vast majority of Jonah crabs caught in traps and pots.
 There is a small but historic claw fishery off the Delmarva Peninsula (Delaware/Maryland and Virginia) which constitutes less than 1% of the total Jonah crab fishery.
-The magnitude of recreational landings is unknown, but are expected to be minimal.
+In 2021, commercial landings along the Atlantic Coast totaled approximately 12.3 million pounds.

-Jonah crab is managed under the Interstate Fishery Management Plan (FMP), which was approved by the Board in August 2015, and Addendum I. The goal of the Jonah crab management plan is to promote conservation, reduce the possibility of recruitment failure, and allow the full utilization of the resource by the industry.
-The plan lays out specific management measures in the commercial fishery.
-These include a 4.75” minimum size with zero tolerance and a prohibition on the retention of egg-bearing females.
+Jonah crab is managed under the Interstate Fishery Management Plan (FMP) for Jonah Crab (2015) and its two addenda.
+The FMP’s goal is to promote conservation, reduce the possibility of recruitment failure, and allow full utilization of the resource by the industry.
+The plan lays out specific management measures in the commercial fishery, including a 4.75” minimum size with zero tolerance and a prohibition on the retention of egg-bearing females.
 In the recreational fishery, the FMP sets a possession limit of 50 whole crabs per person per day.
 Due to the lack of data on the Jonah crab fishery, the FMP implements fishery-dependent data collection.